 No. So, in a strict sense, if you’ve set your heart on seeing a monster, then Loch Ness won’t be worth visiting.

 However, this is not the same as saying you won’t see anything.
 You might see a floating log, a boat wake, a swimming red deer, a family of otters, a cormorant fishing or any number of other things that you may prefer to interpret as a monster, so strong is the myth of Loch Ness.

 And you may meet staunch believers in the existence of some form of crypto-zoology.
 Then again, some folk think the Earth is flat.

 That’s not the point.
 Long-necked beasties aside, the crux of the visiting Loch Ness question is really: is it worth your while seeing a famous chunk of Scottish scenery, either from the roads that flank both sides, or from the loch itself.
 (There are plenty of cruises and cruiser hire options.)

 Should you spend time at Loch Ness anyway?

-And the answer?
 Well, it’s OK – it’s quite attractive but there are even more scenic places in Scotland.
 Make no mistake, the monster is big business and attracts a lot of promotional funding.

 Marketing expenditure brings lots of people – and I suppose that explains why we recently saw two visitors (literally) fighting for a parking space at Urquhart Castle in peak season.
 Most unseemly!

-But you only have two days or so in Scotland?
+So, you only have two days or so in Scotland?